 Within a lean business, operations, culture, processes and work activities are aligned to employees so as not to waste talent and abilities.
 Lean is all about increasing return on investment, delivering reliable results while expecting uncertainty and being able to manage it on the run.

 Lean HR also acknowledges that line managers can absorb many HR responsibilities and play a key role in talent management with access to the right tools, training and expertise.
 Managers need tools to reduce administrative time spent on transactional activities such as recruitment, onboarding and rostering.
 They also need training to build their capability and confidence so that they can effectively lead and make quality decisions.
 And lastly, they need access to quality expertise to ensure that any HR issues are resolved quickly, with common sense and with minimal risk.

 By empowering your line managers – by providing them access to the right tools, training and expertise – your business can benefit from:

-- Better bang for buck compared to traditional HR functions and overheads;
+- Better bang for your buck compared to traditional HR functions and overheads;

 - Technology to improve administrative efficiency and manage the employee life cycle;